-Robert Lanza, the one who developed the biocentrism theory, argues that as far as space and time exist only as tools of better understanding the world around us, they do not exist without consciousness and therefore in reality we never die.
+Robert Lanza developed the biocentrism theory and argues that as far as space and time exist only as tools of better understanding the world around us, they do not exist without consciousness.
+Therefore, in reality, we never die.

-These ideas of Lanza are closely tied to the theory he suggested, according to which, life and biology are the central concepts in existence, reality and the world, and life creates the universe, not vice versa.
+Lanza’s ideas are closely tied to the theory he suggested, according to which life and biology are the central concepts of existence, reality and the world.
+Life creates the universe, not vice versa.

-Answer 4: Nothing ‘fantastic’ happens
+Answer 4: Nothing ‘supernatural’ happens

-Dr. Wendy Wright, a neurologist of Emory University, considers near-death experiences nothing more than a result of the release of endorphins in the brain, which “provoke different kinds of phenomena: one person can experience a sense of tranquility or feel being surrounded by his loved ones”.
-Such visions are just tricks of the brain, according to Dr. Wright.
+Dr. Wendy Wright, a neurologist at Emory University, considers near-death experiences nothing more than a result of the release of endorphins in the brain.
+This “provokes different kinds of phenomena: one person can experience a sense of tranquility or feel like they are being surrounded by loved ones”.